JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 This combination of policies allows expiration to work gracefully even in the presence of clock skew between the server and the client.

 If the access token is expired and there are `refresh_token` and `refresh_url` fields in `auth.toml`, a new auth file is requested by making a request to `refresh_url` with an `Authorization: Bearer $refresh_token` header.
-Pkg will refuse to make unless `refresh_url` is an HTTPS URL.
+Pkg will refuse to make the refresh request unless `refresh_url` is an HTTPS URL.

 Note that `refresh_url` need not be a URL on the Pkg server: token refresh can be handled by separate server.
 If the request is successful and the returned `auth.toml` file is a well-formed TOML file with _at least_ an `access_token` field, it is saved to server directory, replacing the existing `auth.toml` file.